haltu/muuri/README.md

 ### hideStart

-Triggered when `grid.hide()` method is called, just before the items are hidden (with or without animation).
+Triggered after `grid.hide()` is called, just before the items are hidden.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that are about to be hidden.
+  * The items that are about to be hidden.

 **Examples**